Amber109/FuzH-PID_pre/README.md

 ## Usage

-Welcome to our repository, where we've developed two versions of a deep learning model dedicated to the automatic diagnosis of Coronavirus Disease (COVID-19) using chest CT images.
+In this repository, you will find two versions of a deep learning model dedicated to the automatic diagnosis of Coronavirus Disease (COVID-19) using chest CT images.
 These models are designed to support healthcare professionals and researchers by providing robust diagnostic tools in the fight against this global health challenge.

-### Python Version
+### **FuzH-PID**:Python Version

-For Python enthusiasts, we offer a Python implementation of the model, which is compatible with Python 3.x versions.
-This version is perfect for those who are accustomed to Python's ecosystem for deep learning applications.
-To get started:
+   - FuzH-PID.py: For Python enthusiasts, we offer a Python implementation of the model, which is perfect for those who are accustomed to Python's ecosystem for deep learning applications.
+This python file runs the FuzH-PID_CNN model, which combines fuzzy logic and neural networks for COVID-19 diagnosis based on chest CT images.
+It encapsulates the core functionality of the FuzH-PID model with potential hereditary and serves as a key component for diagnostic tasks.
+To run it, load your pre-trained model, provide the image path, and specify the class index.

-1. Ensure you have Python 3.x and the required packages installed.
-2. Clone the repository to your local machine.
-3. Navigate to the Python directory: `cd path_to_repository/Python_version`
-4. Install the necessary dependencies: `pip install -r requirements.txt`
-5. Execute the main script: `python main.py`

-Comprehensive documentation is available in the Python directory's `README.md`, detailing the setup process, usage instructions, and ways to tailor the model to your specific needs.### Matlab Version
+Comprehensive documentation is available in the Python directory's `README.md`, detailing the setup process, usage instructions, and ways to tailor the model to your specific needs.###

+### **FuzH-PID**:Matlab Version

-The Matlab version of our model is implemented using MATLAB 2019b.
-It is tailored for users who prefer a Matlab environment for their medical image processing and deep learning tasks.
-To use this model:
+  - FuzH-PID_CNN_covid.m: The Matlab version of our model is tailored for users who prefer a Matlab environment for their medical image processing and deep learning tasks.
+This MATLAB file defines the neural network structure and main functions.
+To use it, specify the training and testing data paths, the number of epochs, and the learning rate.
+This MATLAB file runs the FuzH-PID_CNN model, which combines fuzzy logic and neural networks for COVID-19 diagnosis based on chest CT images.
+It encapsulates the core functionality of the FuzH-PID model with potential hereditary and serves as a key component for diagnostic tasks.

-1. Ensure you have MATLAB 2019b or newer installed.
-2. Clone the repository to your local machine.
-3. Navigate to the Matlab directory: `cd path_to_repository/Matlab_version`
-4. Run the main script: `main.m`
+   - PID_DRAW.m: The "PID_DRAW.m" MATLAB file is responsible for generating curves of training loss and validation loss.
+These curves help visualize the control actions and decision-making processes of the FuzH-PID model, offering insights into how the model makes diagnostic decisions.
+   - Trainer.m: "Trainer.m" is a MATLAB script designed for setting up the training process of the FuzH-PID model.
+It provides the configuration and initialization for training, allowing you to customize training parameters according to your specific needs.
+   - trainNetworkFuzzy.m: This MATLAB script, "trainNetworkFuzzy.m," can serve as a valuable tool for neural network training tasks, not only on COVID-19 diagnosis but also on image data such as the MNIST dataset.
 The model's functions and dependencies are all contained within this directory.
 For a detailed explanation of each function and how to customize the model to your dataset, refer to the `README.md` within the Matlab directory.